 Economics Department Statement Condemning Racism and Anti-Asian Violence03.26.2021

-Beginning Friday, March 19, 2021, the Department of Economics staff will be holding virtual administrative office hours for students via Zoom.
-These office hours will be as follows:
+In addition, the Department of Economics staff holds the following virtual administrative office hours for students via Zoom:

 Wednesdays, 12:00 PM – 1:00 PM (EST)